Nekolike/Mappy/README.md

 # What can Mappy do?

 Mappy can:
-- Save up to 5 categories for you to put keywords in
+- Save categories for you to put keywords in
 - Save all your most used / favourite keywords (I.e. Any lategame base you would search or influence-items, good maps and whatever you are typing in your stash to search for.
 Setting it up once will create a save-file which then gets reloaded everytime you startup the script so you never have to retype these things again
 - Show & Hide keywords.
 You can either show / hide all keywords in any single category or just show / hide every keyword
 - Show & Hide all 8 region names for you to search in your stash.
 One click on any region will show all the maps in that region (If you are at your stash with the currently tab containing maps)